Contextual Safeguarding Programme

 - Harmful sexual behaviour in groups: The individual and contextual characteristics of young people who sexually harm in groups.
 A briefing on the findings from a study in four London boroughs

 - The MsUnderstood Partnership supporting local areas to develop responses to peer-on-peer abuse using contextual methodologies since 2013.
-The final report can be be accessed here [PDF]
+The final report can be accessed here [PDF]

 - Contextual Safeguarding Audit Toolkit A free audit toolkit for reviewing operational and strategic responses to peer-on-peer abuse within multi-agency partnerships.